anaconda-graveyard/conda-concourse-ci/README.rst

 In these folders, create any number of arbitrarily named .yaml files.
 These files are expected to have the following keys:

-* ``worker_label``: this is the label used by Concourse CI to identify appropriate workers for your job
+* ``label``: this is the label used by Concourse CI to identify appropriate workers for your job
 * ``platform``: the conda platform to build on.
 Examples: win, osx, linux
 * ``arch``: the architecture to build for.
 Examples: 32, 64, armv7l, ppc64le